brazil-data-cube/rstac/README.md

 - Radiant Earth Foundation and STAC Project Steering Committee for the advance of STAC ecosystem programme.

+- OpenGeoHub Foundation and the European Commission (EC) through the project Open-Earth-Monitor Cyberinfrastructure: Environmental information to support EU’s Green Deal (1 Jun.
+2022 – 31 May 2026 - 101059548)

 ## How to contribute?